Coronavirus In West Virginia: Gov. Justice holds a 12:30 PM news conference on COVID-19 coronavirus update

+Today was the start of the “Safer At Home” order and the second week of Gov. Jim Justice’s plan to push West Virginia’s economy forward in response to the coronavirus

-Today, the West Virginia Department of Health and Human Resources is reporting nine new COVID-19 cases and one additional death in the Mountain State.
+Also, the West Virginia Department of Health and Human Resources is reporting 11 new cases of COVID-19 in the Mountain State.
+West Virginia’s Cumulative Percent Positive Test Results continues to remain under 3%, coming in at 2.27% this morning.

 You can watch the press briefing on the 7News Facebook page or on WTRF.com.